3rd update: April 2021

 Try and keep the message for 1 single audience

-- or a collective audience with a common interest in your solution.
+- or a collective audience with a single common interest in your solution.

-One video trying to speak out to two or more different audiences with differing buying or interest agendas isn't likely to work unless you keep it as a very general brand oriented message - which is good if you have a powerful brand, but it’s also very ‘Me-too”.
+One video trying to speak out to two or more different audiences with differing buying or interest agendas, or even goals, isn't likely to work unless you keep it as a general brand awareness message - which is good if you have a powerful brand personality, but not so good if you don't.

 If you have a specific customer persona in mind, then stick with it.
 Target them.